 Pollen, mold, and other allergens

-Allergic reactions are your body’s way of protecting itself from foreign compounds entering your body.
+Allergic reactions are your body’s way of protecting itself from foreign compounds.
 When your system identifies these substances, often pollen, mold, and dust, your body defends itself by producing antibodies that also cause allergy symptoms.
 Common allergens in the Pacific Northwest include pollen from Ash, Birch, Cottonwood, Oak, and Sycamore trees and a wide variety of other plants and weeds.

 Mold is another common contributor to poor indoor air quality.
 Mold is a fungi that grows in wet and humid areas.
 Common places you’ll find mold in your home include basements, attics, bathrooms, kitchens, and anywhere where water may be found.
 This fungi can release spores into the air which can cause allergic reactions and a number of health effects for your family.

-Its no surprise that gas pollution in your home deters from your home’s air quality.
-Several kinds of gasses can enter your home and affect your health, and because some gases are odorless and colorless, the only way to know if they are present is to test for them.
+It’s no surprise that gas pollution in your home deters from your home’s air quality.
+Several kinds of gases can enter your home and affect your health, and because some gases are odorless and colorless, the only way to know if they are present is to test for them.
 Gasses to be aware of in your home include:

 Radon is a natural byproduct of radioactive element decay of common compounds such as uranium.
 Basically, when some elements in soil breakdown over time, they form radon, which can then make its way into your home from the soil.
 When exposed to this colorless, odorless gas frequently, it can lead to serious health effects.
 The American Cancer Society names radon as the second leading cause of lung cancer, behind smoking cigarettes.